Sogeman/LampControl/README.md

 Technologies used: Java EE backend with Wildfly 12 deployment server, MySQL database, Angular frontend, Hue API.
 Backend currently unused.
 I initially thought about saving scenes and rooms there but I'm not so sure anymore that even works.
 If I use it at all, it will be for saving user data.

-TODO NEXT: delete lights from groups, style add-to-group and delete view
+TODO NEXT: style add-to-group and delete view

 TODO maybe: make back and delete button into component